-Rules for Version 1.0 files: The [Version] line is not permitted for Version 1.0 files.
+Rules for Version 1.0 files: The [Version] keyword is not permitted for Version 1.0 files.

-Rules for Version 2.0 files: [Version] is required for files using any Version 2.0 syntax.
+Rules for Version 2.0 files: The [Version] keyword is required for files using any Version 2.0 syntax.

-Each Touchstone® Version 2.0 data file must contain one and only one [Version] keyword and entry.
-This must precede all other non-comment lines.
+Each Touchstone Version 2.0 data file shall contain one and only one [Version] keyword and entry.
+This shall precede all other non-comment lines.
 Both the opening and closing brackets are required.
-The [Version] line contains one string argument.
-The argument must be preceded by whitespace.
+The [Version] keyword is followed by one string argument.
+The argument shall be preceded by whitespace.

-The [Version] line provides information on the Version of the specification under which the file contents should be interpreted.
+The [Version] keyword provides information on the Version of the specification under which the file contents should be interpreted.